Stuycs-K/final-project-3-sohele-chend/HOMEWORK.md

 Deliverable: A js file with the above code deobfuscated (string replaced with plaintext and understandable variable names would suffice)

+(hint: paste the above code into a code editor and lint it to make it more readable)

 ## Part 2: Instructions:
 1. Analyze the given obfuscated Javascript code.
 2. Identify the obfuscation techniques used in the code.